Tokyo Itinerary 7 Days

 While it is true that a 15-minute taxi ride in Tokyo can cost you close to USD 30, central Tokyo is actually well covered by trains and subways.
 You will be surprised to know that I did not take a single taxi ride in my two trips in Tokyo.
 As long as you don’t have any mobility issues and your hotel is located close to a train station, you will hardly find a need to take a taxi.
 Train fare starts at 170 yen (~USD 1.50) per ride per train line and the fare gradually increases depending how far your destination is.
 Check out Hyperdia for train fares and schedules.
 Flag down of taxi starts at 710 yen (~USD 7).

 Do I need to get the JR Pass?

-If you will be staying in Tokyo only, I do not suggest for you to purchase the JR Pass.
+- Tokyo only – If you will be staying in Tokyo only, you don’t need a JR Pass.
+I recommend that you get a reloadable Suica or Pasmo card instead.
 I only spent a total of USD 55 in airport bus transfers, train and subway fares for a week in Tokyo.
-This is definitely cheaper than the 7-day JR Pass which will set you back close to USD 300.
-JR Pass may only be worthwhile if you plan to travel to multiple regions in Japan in one go.
-For convenience, I strongly suggest for you to purchase Suica or Pasmo reloadable transport card before you explore Tokyo.
-They are similar to the Octopus cards in Hong Kong which can be used in subways, trains, convenience stores or even taxis.
+This is definitely cheaper than the 7-day JR Pass which costs about USD 250 / person.
+Suica and Pasmo cards in Tokyo are similar to the Octopus cards in Hong Kong which can be used in subways, trains, convenience stores or even taxis.
 Suica cards can be purchased in JR train ticket stations and Pasmo cards in subway stations.
 Deposit of 500 yen (~USD 5) per card is required.
 These two cards function similarly and can be used interchangeably between subways, trains and monorails.
 So you just need to take your pick on which card to purchase.